Birthright Armenia: Alumni

 Birthright Armenia has an alumni network of more than 3000 individuals from 57 countries, 300 of which have repatriated to Armenia.
 The organization supports alumni initiatives through grants, which enable alumni to make positive impacts both in Armenia and around the world.
 Also, Birthright Armenia supports those who want to stay in Armenia after completing the program.
 Alumni can receive free temporary housing, as well as employment support, regular consultations with staff members, and access to a network of experienced repatriates.

 Similar organizations

-Birthright Armenia was inspired by Birthright Israel, which offers educational and cultural exchange opportunities related to Jewish history and culture.
 Another similar project is Birthright Greece, aimed at the Greek Diaspora.